AP EXPLAINS: What causes YouTube to take down videos?

 That may have changed Tuesday, when Nasim Aghdam — herself a YouTuber — shot and wounded three people at YouTube headquarters in San Bruno, California, before killing herself.

-The 39-year-old told family members that she believed the company was suppressing her videos, which included segments about veganism, animal cruelty and exercise, along with glamor shots of herself.
-There's no evidence that YouTube was actually doing this, and the company did not immediately respond to a request for comment.
+The 39-year-old told family members that she believed the company was suppressing her videos, which included segments about veganism, animal cruelty and exercise, along with glamour shots of herself.
+YouTube had no comment about any actions related to Aghdam's videos.

 But Aghdam's father said his daughter was angry that YouTube stopped paying for videos she posted on the platform and warned police she might go to the company's headquarters.
 Here's a brief explanation of YouTube's video policies and the steps it can take against violators.